Blame the Subway Delay

 It was clear to Dr. C that she needed to take action.
 But what to do?

 While sitting in a major delay on the subway line 1, she started thinking about how she could help her mentee.
-Why not use her mentor, sponsor, and community service experience to start an NPO?
+Why not use her mentor, sponsor, and community service experience to start a nonprofit organization ("NPO")?
 Since Dr. C served for many years in her local Florida community creating challenging STEAM-content curricula offered to female-identifying middle school students, founding the Student Research and Academic Enrichment Program at the College of Medicine, Florida State University, serving as a member of the Board of the Governors role in the Leon County Research and Development Authority, and actively sponsoring local high school clubs and the local startup incubator and coworking space, Domi, she had a lot of experiences and insights to pull from.

 The Launch of the 2017 Pilot Program

 With no budget, Dr. C created a STEM+ Arts (STEAM) based 3-week Summer program.
 This Pilot Summer Program launched on July 10, 2017 in the Bronx, NY.
-With the help of 50+ volunteers, in-kind donations and Dr. C’s sheer will power, this program was offered completely for FREE to 7 underserved female-identifying high school students.
+With the help of 50+ volunteers, in-kind donations and Dr. C’s sheer determination, this program was offered completely for FREE to 7 underserved female-identifying high school students.

 Growth and Student Population in 2018-2019

-At the end of the summer of 2019, the EDsnaps Programs reached a total of 500+ participants in Manhattan, Washington Heights, and the Bronx.
+By the end of the summer of 2019, the EDsnaps Programs reached a total of 500+ participants in Manhattan, Washington Heights, and the Bronx.
 Over 95% of female-identifying students served in the programs come from historically underrepresented groups.
 The majority of the enrolled students are part of English as a Second Language (ESL) households.

 Community Involvement in 2018-2019 Summer Programs